-Dascha Dauenhauer began playing the piano at the age of five, which was soon followed by piano and composition lessons.
-When she was seven, her family moved to Berlin where she deepened her education of music.
-She is a multi-year winner of the competitions “"Jugend musiziert“ and “"Jugend komponiert“.
-A large variety of own works was created, including chamber music and soloistic instrumentations.
-Her orchestral piece “"Sinfonietta“ was premiered at the Philharmonie Berlin in 2004.
+European Film Award recipient Dascha Dauenhauer began playing the piano at the age of five and soon took piano and composition lessons.
+Her musical education was deepened in Berlin and she started composing a large variety of own works, including chamber music and soloistic instrumentations.
+Her orchestral piece "Sinfonietta“ was premiered at the Philharmonie Berlin in 2004.